-I recommend you sign up for our free electronic e-Alerts if you haven't done so already at http://rsds.org/joinmembership/ to receive not only the In Rare Form electronic newsletter but information on upcoming RSDSA fundraisers and other important information.
+I recommend you sign up for our free electronic e-Alerts if you haven't done so already at rsds.org join in order to receive our In Rare Form electronic newsletter, information on upcoming RSDSA fundraisers, and our frequent online educational presentations.

-Please join RSDSA on social media on Instagram @rsdsa\official, RSDSA Facebook and Twitter #@RSDSA.
+Please connect with RSDSA on social media.
+You can find us on Instagram via the handle @rsdsa\official, on Facebook at @RSDSA and X (formerly Twitter) at @RSDSA.
+We also have over 250 educational videos on our YouTube channel.

-RSDSA has state-by-state listing of healthcare professional interested in treating CRPS.
+RSDSA has state-specific listings of healthcare professionals interested in treating CRPS.
 Please call us to obtain a list for your state.
-If you are in need of a support group, visit https://rsds.org/find-a-support-group-near-you/ on the RSDSA website.
+If you need a support group, visit rsds.org/community/support-groups.